Alyssa loves celebrating holidays and making fun crafts. She is a wife and mom who drinks a lot of coffee!

-- Begin folding the corners up to the center and using your glue gun, securing them to each other.
+- Begin folding the corners up to the center and secure them to each other using your glue gun.

 - Once the hot glue has cooled, fold three corners up to the center one by one, and glue them together.